Ankr-network/ankr-docs/pages/stake/liquid-staking/bnb/bnb-liquid-staking-faq.md

 ### How soon after staking will I begin to receive rewards?

 aBNBb will increase in number with every rebase; rebasing occurs daily. aBNBc rewards are built into the token.
-Effectively, your rewards accumulate daily as aMATICc grows in value to BNB.
+Effectively, your rewards accumulate daily as aBNBc grows in value to BNB.

 ### Does Ankr charge for the service?